rw251/analytics-portal/docs/design.md

 The user is presented with distributions of key variables.

-The current proposal is for histograms for: age, BMI and usage per hour.
+The current proposal is for histograms for: age, BMI, ~~and~ usage per hour**, and prescribed exercise frequency**.
 Also a pie chart for sex.

 It is also possible for the user to alter the list of patients displayed in the distributions by adding a series of filters.
 Precisely what will be useful to filter on is largely dependent on the amount of data captured but it is envisioned that possible filters will include: age, sex, prescription and adherence. `This is considered a nice-to-have feature and priority will be given to other features.`